PicturElements/lib/README.md

 * [23.4](https://github.com/airbnb/javascript#naming--leading-underscore) - Do not use trailing or leading underscores

   Members intended to be left alone (in effect private), are denoted with a single leading underscore.
-In certain applications, such as `@qtxr/url`, `WeakMap`s are used where available to provide de facto private members.
+In certain applications, such as `@qtxr/url`, `WeakMap`s are still used where available to provide de facto private members.

 * [23.6](https://github.com/airbnb/javascript#naming--filename-matches-export) - A base filename should exactly match the name of its default export

   Files are always named in `kebab-case`.
-Classes are converted from `PascalCase` to `kebab-case` letter by letter.
+Names are converted from `PascalCase` (classes) or `camelCase` (functions, etc.) to `kebab-case` letter by letter.

 * [24.2](https://github.com/airbnb/javascript#accessors--no-getters-setters24.2) - Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about

-  Getters/setters are used sparsely, and purposefully.
+  Getters/setters are used sparsely, and purposefully, for externally facing APIs.
 They should be used primarily for operations that run in constant time, and have minimal side effects, if any.
-Internally facing API code should avoid using them as much as possible.
+Internally facing API code should avoid using them as much as possible both for performance reasons and potential issues with internal reflection in code paths, where getter/setter calls are being made left and right in a potentially uncontrollable fashion.

 * [29.1](https://github.com/airbnb/javascript#standard-library--isnan) / [29.2](https://github.com/airbnb/javascript#standard-library--isfinite) - The Standard Library contains utilities that are functionally broken but remain for legacy reasons

   To avoid issues with backwards compatibility, it is often easier to add a `typeof` check along with use of `isNaN` / `isFinite` instead of supplying a polyfill or creating a small utility function.
+While not scalable, these methods are rarely used, and so usually creating something more robust is not needed.